The cognitive cost of being just slightly thirsty

 You’re sitting in your 2pm meeting when the fog rolls in.
 Understanding hydration and cognitive performance is central to this process.
 Concentration fractures.
 The words on the screen blur.
 You blame the meeting, the time of day, or your workload.
 The real culprit is simpler than that: you’ve been mildly dehydrated since lunch.

-The 2% dehydration threshold is the point at which body water loss becomes measurably impairs attention, working memory, and processing speed – occurring before you consciously feel thirsty.
+The 2% dehydration threshold is the point at which body water loss measurably impairs attention, working memory, and processing speed – occurring before you consciously feel thirsty.
 It’s the performance-relevant trigger point that distinguishes mild dehydration affecting cognition from normal fluid fluctuations.

-Research from the Journal of the American College of Nutrition shows that a 2% loss of body water – roughly a pound and a half for a 150-pound person – measurably impairs attention, working memory, and processing speed [1].
+A meta-analysis in Medicine & Science in Sports & Exercise found that a 2% loss of body water – roughly a pound and a half for a 150-pound person – measurably impairs attention, working memory, and processing speed [1].
 For context: 2% dehydration happens before you feel thirsty.
 It arrives silently during focused work, in dry office air, and creeps up as you move through the afternoon without refilling your water bottle.

 The problem isn’t that you need to drink eight glasses a day.
 It’s that you need a strategic hydration protocol designed for knowledge work – one that matches the timing of your cognitive demands, not arbitrary intake targets.
 This guide builds that protocol from the research.